 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Hodgkin Lymphoma.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 About the lymphatic system

 The lymphatic system is made up of thin tubes that branch out to all parts of the body.
 Its job is to fight infection and disease.
-The lymphatic system carries lymph, a colorless fluid containing lymphocytes.
+The lymphatic system carries lymph, a colorless fluid that contains lymphocytes.
 Lymphocytes are a type of white blood cell that make up part of the immune system and help fight germs in the body.

 Groups of bean-shaped organs called lymph nodes are located throughout the body at different areas in the lymphatic system.
-The largest groups of lymph nodes are located in the abdomen, groin, pelvis, underarms, and neck.
+The largest groups of lymph nodes are found in the abdomen, groin, pelvis, underarms, and neck.

 Hodgkin lymphoma most commonly affects lymph nodes in the neck or the area between the lungs and behind the breastbone.
 It can also begin in groups of lymph nodes under an arm, in the groin, or in the abdomen or pelvis.

 If Hodgkin lymphoma spreads, it may spread to the spleen, liver, bone marrow, or bone.
 Hodgkin lymphoma can spread to other parts of the body, but this is unusual.

 There are different types of Hodgkin lymphoma.
 It is important to know the type, as this may affect how the cancer is treated.
 Doctors determine the type of Hodgkin lymphoma based on how the cells in a tissue biopsy (see the Diagnosis section) look under a microscope and whether the cells contain certain abnormal proteins.